 For mild allergic reactions, people often try nonprescription medicines first.
 You can try prescription medicines if over-the-counter medicines fail to control allergy symptoms or if they cause drowsiness or other bothersome side effects.

-It is possible that the main title of the report Angioedema, Hereditary is not the name you expected.
+It is possible that the main title of the report Anaphylaxis is not the name you expected.
 Please check the synonyms listing to find the alternate name(s) and disorder subdivision(s) covered by this report.

+Epinephrine.
 Epinephrine is given as a shot.
 It acts quickly to relax the muscles that help you breathe.
 Sometimes more than one shot is needed if symptoms do not go away.
 Epinephrine is the medicine used to treat anaphylaxis.